Diversity in the entertainment industry is very important. You can test the level of diversity in your own content, and we’re going to show you how.

 WHAT ARE THE SAG DIVERSITY INCENTIVES?

-A minimum of 50% of the total speaking roles and 50% of the total days of employment are cast with performers who are members of the following four (4) protected groups:
+A minimum of 50% of the total speaking roles and 50% of the total days of employment are cast with performers in the following four (4) protected groups:

 If you haven’t already, create a budget for your film.